dnarain-astro/docs/astro/lineage-integrations.md

                                           # We recommend a meaningful namespace like `dbt-dev`, `dbt-prod`, etc.
    ```

-3. Run the following command to generate the [`catalog.json`](https://docs.getdbt.com/reference/artifacts/catalog-json) for your dbt project:
+3. Run the following command to generate the [`catalog.json`](https://docs.getdbt.com/reference/artifacts/catalog-json) file for your dbt project:

    ```bash
    $ dbt docs generate